tum-esi/wot-sys/Devices/nodewot-pantilthat/README.md

 curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
 sudo apt-get install -y nodejs
 ```
-- To convert ts to js: `npm run build`
+- To build (transcompiling Typescript to javascript): `npm run build`
-- To install packages and convert ts to js  `npm run buildAll`
-- `npm run start` to run the code
+- To run the code: `npm run start`

 ### API reference

+Below is the API reference used to build this project

 This library provides the following APIs
 1) Pimoroni API